ahtsham58/CRB-CRS/CRB-CRS Code/README.md

 # CRB-CRS Source Code

 We have two main directories at the root level.
 The first named ‘src’ contains the complete Python source code for CRB-CRS.
-The second directory, named ‘data,’ contains the data for both movies recommendation and dialogs.
+The second directory, named ‘data’ contains the data for both movies recommendation and dialogs.

 ## Installation